 The Timing Recovery subsystem is shown in the following diagram.

-The Interpolation Control subsystem implements a decrementing modulo-1 counter, described in Chapter 8.4.3 of [ 1 ], to generate the control signal to facilitate the Data Decoding subsystem to properly select the interpolants of the Interpolation Filter.
+The Interpolation Control subsystem implements a decrementing modulo-1 counter, described in Chapter 8.4.3 of [ 2 ], to generate the control signal to facilitate the Data Decoding subsystem to properly select the interpolants of the Interpolation Filter.
 This control signal also enables the Timing Error Detector (TED), so that it calculates the timing errors at the correct timing instants.
-The Interpolation Control subsystem updates the timing difference for the Interpolation Filter , generating interpolants at optimum sampling instants.
+The Interpolation Control subsystem updates the timing difference for the Interpolation Filter, generating interpolants at optimum sampling instants.

-Based on the interpolants, timing errors are generated by a zero-crossing Timing Error Detector as described in Chapter 8.4.1 of [ 1 ], filtered by a tunable proportional-plus-integral Loop Filter as described in Appendix C.2 of [ 1 ], and fed into the Interpolation Control for a timing difference update.
-Loop Bandwidth (normalized by the sample rate) and Loop Damping Factor are tunable for the Loop Filter.
-The default normalized loop bandwidth is set to 0.01 and the default damping factor is set to unity (critical damping) so that the PLL quickly locks to the correct timing while introducing little phase noise.
+Based on the interpolants, timing errors are generated by a zero-crossing Timing Error Detector as described in Chapter 8.4.1 of [ 2 ], filtered by a tunable proportional-plus-integral Loop Filter as described in Appendix C.2 of [ 2 ], and fed into the Interpolation Control for a timing difference update.
+The Loop Filter allows tuning of Loop Bandwidth (normalized by the sample rate) and Loop Damping Factor.
+The default normalized loop bandwidth is set to 0.01 and the default damping factor is set to unity so that the PLL quickly locks to the correct timing while introducing little phase noise.

 The timing recovery loop normally generates one output symbol for every two input samples.
 It also outputs a timing strobe (dValid signal) that runs at the input sample rate.
 Under normal circumstances, the strobe value is simply a sequence of alternating ones and zeros.
 However, this occurs only when the relative delay between transmitter and receiver contains some fractional part of one symbol period and the integer part of the delay (in symbols) remains constant.
 If the integer part of the relative delay changes, the strobe value can have two consecutive zeros or two consecutive ones.